Slaughterhouse found guilty of migrant teen’s death fined $200,000 - FreedomUnited.org

 “Following the fatal incident in May Mar-Jac Poultry should have enforced strict safety standards… (but) the company continues to treat employee safety as an afterthought, putting its workers at risk.”

-The new laws propose to lower minimum wage for minors, allow minors to work longer hours, and permit their employment in hazardous occupations, like meat packing plants, that are currently banned for minors.
-Companies like Mar-Jac Poultry are aware of how dangerous the machinery they use can be when safety standards are not in place to prevent serious injury and death.
-But due to labor shortages companies continue to turn a blind eye to the realities of rolling back child labor protections.
+The new laws propose to lower minimum wage for minors, allow minors to work longer hours, and permit their employment in hazardous occupations, like meatpacking plants, that are currently banned for minors.
+Companies like Mar-Jac Poultry know how dangerous the machinery in their facilities is.
+However, companies continue to ignore the realities of reducing child labor protections due to labor shortages.

 Petermeyer said,